-And your gift may not turn out to be everything it seems.
-Depending on the retailer, it may contain hidden charges and may expire or lose value if not used within a certain period of time.
+Depending on the retailer, a gift card may have hidden fees, expire or lose value if not used within a certain period of time.
 It will be worthless if the store should go out of business.
 Since cash, on the other hand, retains its value, you must decide whether cash might be a better alternative than a gift card that comes with strings attached.

-The Gift Card Integrity Act of 2005 requires the purveyors of all such gift cards or certificates sold in Georgia on or after the effective date to:
+The Gift Card Integrity Act of 2005 offers some protections for those who buy or receive prepaid cards and gift certificates.
+The law requires the purveyors of gift cards or gift certificates sold in Georgia to:

 - Include the terms of the card in the accompanying packaging, make these available upon request, and honor the card in exchange for merchandise or services in accordance with those terms;